Media and Communications BA (Hons)Study level: Undergraduate

 - Demonstrate how media and communication genres inform, disrupt and impact on central areas of content creation, public cultures and socially diverse communities.

-- Be adaptable, creative and self-reflexive in producing research and content in event organization and participation for a variety of audiences and in a variety of media and communication contexts.
+- Be adaptable, creative and self-reflexive in producing research and content in event organisation and participation for a variety of audiences and in a variety of media and communication contexts.

 Where our graduates work